evansbenj/BIO722.md/3_read_mapping.md

 ## Practice Problem 3 (for home)

 Using the idxstats options of [samtools](http://www.htslib.org/doc/samtools-0.1.19.html) please check how many reads mapped to your chromosome for your mapped data and how many failed to map.

+According to the [help page](http://www.htslib.org/doc/samtools-idxstats.html): "The output is TAB-delimited with each line consisting of reference sequence name, sequence length, # mapped read-segments and # unmapped read-segments.
+It is written to stdout.
+Note this may count reads multiple times if they are mapped more than once or in multiple fragments."

 Do you know why so many failed to map?

 ## OK, if this all went smoothly we are now ready to automate the alignments with a bash script.
 Please click [here](https://github.com/evansbenj/BIO722.md/blob/main/4_automating_readmapping_for_multiple_samples.md) to go to the next page.